example42/example42.github.io/_drafts/2020-02-xx-controlrepo-workflows.md

 - Rebase and Squashing is a hard must for each merge.
 - Cherry-Picking is the way to get a change from one feature branch to another.
 - All long living branches must be protected.
 Changes may only be added via merge requests.
 No exceptions allowed.
-- Normal code staging is done by merging into dev and cherrypicking the change  in a merge request to the other branches.
+- Normal code staging is done by merging into dev and cherrypicking the change into a merge request to the other branches.
-- Hotfixes in testing are developed on testing feature branch, forwarded vai cherry-pick to production feature branch and backported (also chrry-pick) into development feature branch.
+- Hotfixes in testing are developed on testing feature branch, forwarded via cherry-pick to production feature branch and backported (also cherry-pick) into development feature branch.
 - Hotfixes on production branch are developed on production feature branch and are backported via development feature branch and testing feature branch (both cherry-pick).

 Pro: